phil65/PrettyQt/docs/features/delegates.md

 | **WidgetDelegate**         |                                                 |

-The most important one is the "VariantDelegate", which basically works like the default delegate, but supports editing a larger amount of datatypes.
+The most important one is the "EditorDelegate", which basically works like the default delegate, but supports editing a larger amount of datatypes.